The Phil Harris-Alice Faye Show: Sponsorship

 Legendary character actor Gale Gordon appeared frequently as Mr. Scott, the slightly pompous and withering fictitious representative of actual sponsor Rexall.
 Each show was bookended by a serious Rexall commercial, narrated by a sonorous, sober-sounding "Rexall Family Druggist", played by veteran film supporting actor Griff Barnett.
 One running gag involved Scott's affected disdain for Harris, seeing his continued employment as an unfortunate necessity in order to keep Alice Faye on the show.
 Another involved Harris's continuous mis-identification of the Rexall brand (naming the company's trademark colors as pink and purple, rather than their familiar blue and orange, for example)—when he remembered them at all.

 Rexall sponsored The Phil Harris-Alice Faye Show through 1950 when they moved to rival CBS' The Amos 'n' Andy Show.
 After a short period, RCA Victor picked up the show through the end of 1954, at which point Gale Gordon's Mr. Scott shifted to representing the new sponsor with the same satirical edge, but Mr. and Mrs. Scott disappeared after season 6.

-The sponsorship switch to RCA also brought the Harrises a family pet: Nipper, the terrier with an ear cocked to a Victrola horn in the famous painting "His Master's Voice", who served as RCA's logo for many years.
+The sponsorship switch to RCA also brought the Harrises a family pet: Nipper, the terrier with an ear cocked to a Victrola horn in the famous painting His Master's Voice, that served as RCA's logo for many years.
 Harris would sometimes address the dog with an allusion to the painting: "Sit, boy.
 Listen to your master's voice."
 In season eight, Nipper was replaced by Herman, a 180 lb.
 St. Bernard, whose barks were performed by Pinto Colvig.

 Music

 Few episodes went without two music interludes, usually an upbeat or novelty number by Harris in his friendly baritone and a ballad or soft swinger by Faye in her affectionate contralto.
 Occasionally, they switched musical roles, Harris taking a ballad and Faye taking a hard swinger.
 Walter Scharf was the program's musical director until partway through season eight, when Skip Martin became the musical director.
 Also in season eight, Red Nichols and his Five Pennies provided dixieland-style accompaniment for Phil's songs.

 The theme song was the 1926 jazz standard Sunday (music by Chester Conn; lyrics by Jule Styne, Bennie Krueger, and Ned Miller).

 The show used "Rose Room" as the second theme tune following the first advertisement.
 This had been the theme on the 1932 "Phil Harris Show" of dance music.

+Later episodes, sponsored by RCA Victor, used It's a Big Wide Wonderful World as the theme song.
+Many of these episodes were co-sponsored by Anacin.